-Resources Estimated cost of the research project Number of participating £150,000 total over three years Participant breakdown £90,000 IMR Bergen £50,000 MI, Ireland £10,000 Loughs Agency Ireland/UK Dr. D. Brophy, Dr. N. Ó Maoiléidigh, Dr. J. C. Holst, Dr. P. Boylan scientists DI.
-D. Brophy, Dr. N. O Maoneidigh, Dr. J. C. Holst, Dr. F. Boylan Name and e-mail address of coordinating scientist in charge of project Dr. D. Brophy, Galway/Mayo Institute of Technology, Galway Ireland Details of research vessels, e.g. name, registration, call sign and description of vessel None Type and amount of gear and other equipment to be used High resolution digital image capture and analyses software and hardware Details of any collaborating countries Institute of Marine Research, Bergen Loughs Agency, Cross Boarder Ireland/UK agency
+Resources Estimated cost of the research project £150,000 total over three years Participant breakdown £90,000 IMR Bergen £50,000 MI, Ireland £10,000 Loughs Agency Ireland/UK Number of participating scientists Dr. D. Brophy, Dr. N. Ó Maoiléidigh, Dr. J. C. Holst, Dr. P. Boylan Name and e-mail address of coordinating scientist in charge of project Dr. D. Brophy, Galway/Mayo Institute of Technology, Galway Ireland Details of research vessels, e.g. name, registration, call sign and description of vessel None Type and amount of gear and other equipment to be used High resolution digital image capture and analyses software and hardware Details of any collaborating countries Institute of Marine Research, Bergen Loughs Agency, Cross Boarder Ireland/UK agency

 Work is underway on historical scale analyses in Ireland.
 Experimental scale growth experiments were completed successfully in 2013.
 The work was registered as a PhD following a review of the academic panel in 2014.
 Work is ongoing in relation to analyses of archive scale samples.
-Two publications are being prepared on scale analysis.
+A manuscript describing a comparative analysis of scale measurements from different body locations has been submitted the Journal of Fish Biology.
+Three additional manuscripts are currently being prepared for submission of the PhD thesis and subsequent submission to peer-reviewed journals.